 A little further east in Pigsty Park recently built houses lost their gable ends and several trees were snapped off at the ground.

-Born on Ilkeston Common in August 1831 John Trueman was the youngest child of coalminer James and Sarah (nee Bostock) and started work in a local colliery before the age of nine.
+Born on Ilkeston Common on August 8th, 1831, John Trueman was the youngest child of coalminer James and Sarah (nee Bostock) and started work in a local colliery before the age of nine.
 He moved on to Stanton Ironworks where he worked for over 20 years.

 In October 1854 he married Ann Cope, who was born at St Johns (or Saint John) in New Brunswick, Canada while her father Samuel was serving there with the Royal Artillery.

 In August 1859 John took over the Durham Ox in Belvoir Terrace — later known as Durham Street.

 Originally built as a private residence and later used as a police office, it was converted by John into a beerhouse which opened at Christmas time in 1859 and where John was landlord for nearly 22 years.